Yandex Cloud

 • Total operations count on cluster: Total number of operations performed in the cluster.

-• Total operations time on cluster: Total operation execution time in the cluster (in milliseconds).
+• Total operations time on cluster: Total execution time of cluster operations, in ms.

-• WiredTiger cache pages evicted on primary: Average number of memory pages evicted on the primary replica.
+• WiredTiger cache pages evicted on primary: Average number of memory pages evicted from the cache on the primary replica.

-• WiredTiger checkpoint time on primary: Time it takes to create WiredTiger checkpoints on the primary replica (in milliseconds).
+• WiredTiger checkpoint time on primary: Time required to create WiredTiger checkpoints on the primary replica, in ms.

-• WiredTiger concurrent transactions on primary: Average number of parallel transactions on the primary replica.
+• WiredTiger concurrent transactions on primary: Average number of concurrent transactions on the primary replica.

-• WiredTiger transactions state on primary: Average number of transactions on each level on the primary replica.
+• WiredTiger transactions state on primary: Average number of transactions at each level on the primary replica.

 • Write conflicts per host: Number of write conflicts on each host.

-To view detailed information on the state of individual Yandex StoreDoc hosts:
+To view the detailed status of individual Yandex StoreDoc hosts:

-2. Click the cluster name and select the Hosts → Monitoring tab.
+3. Click the name of your cluster and select Hosts → Monitoring.

-This page displays charts showing the load on an individual host in the cluster:
+This page displays workload charts for an individual cluster host:

 • CPU: Processor core workload.
-As the load goes up, the Idle value goes down.
+With increased workload, the Idle value drops.

-• Memory: Use of RAM, in bytes.
-At high loads, the value of the Free parameter goes down while those of other parameters go up.
+• Memory: RAM usage, in bytes.
+At high loads, the value of the Free space metric decreases, while the others increase.

 • Disk bytes: Speed of disk operations, in bytes per second.